• Skip to primary navigation

 Common – but not exclusive – signs of DIS-stress are as thus:

-It is of little surprise to me as a practitioner that the above list can also be signs and symptoms of anxiety and/or depression as yes, dis-stress can be accumulative and lead to the triggering of the known stress hormones, Adrenalin and Cortisol.
+It is of little surprise that the above list can also be signs and symptoms of anxiety and/or depression as yes, dis-stress can be accumulative and lead to the triggering of the known stress hormones, Adrenaline and Cortisol.

 The therapeutic alliance and connection may not be able to rid people of their sources of DIS-stress, however using neuro-psycho-therapeutic theories as a guide, people find that they start to feel better, see future hope, and think more clearly about their circumstances.